TehillahK/IMDB-Database-Analyzer/README.md

 2. Python and the prodbc and  library

 ## Building Tables check build_tables folder
-Unzip the project.The file main.py builds the tables from the csv's in the build_tables folder.
+Unzip the project from .The file main.py builds the tables from the csv's in the build_tables folder.
 Running main.We used it to build the tables on the school server.
 The tables have already been built for convenience .
 Our dataset is large ,so it might take a while , it was reduced to just titles from 2016-2018 but in order to have quality dataset for the sake of our queries we needed a lot of the data so that we have all the title types and atleast enough of the credited cast as possile.

 ## HOW TO RUN